Essential Django Apps for Every Project

 • Forgotten password resets

-This is not stuff most of us want to be hand rolling in our projects.
+This is for when you move through your body that there can be self hosted.
 Thankfully Django AllAuth exists and is high quality so we don’t have to.

 Notable mentions